 So to sum up:

-Early in Genesis we are told that, “At that time people began to call on the name of the Lord” (YHWH or Yahweh or Yah or “Ea.”)
-(Gen 4:26).
+Early in Genesis we are told that, “At that time people began to call on the name of the Lord” (YHWH or Yahweh or Yah or “Ea") (Gen 4:26).
 But people calling on Yah or Ea did not happen until after Seth’s son Enosh was born, so the life of Enosh seems to be the time frame for the name of Ea or Yah becoming more widely known in and around the communities of southern Mesopotamia.
-Although for a long period of time Sumerian took over as the predominant language and Ea was known as Enki, until the Lord came down and Sumerian ceased to be.
+Although for a long period of time Sumerian took over as the predominant language and Ea was known as Enki, until the Lord came down and the Sumerian language ceased to be.